iavofficial/erzmobil-user-app/README.md

 1. You must install the needed signing certificates and provisining profiles.
 2. Afterwards you can run `flutter build ipa` to produce an Xcode build archive (.xcarchive file) in the project's `build/ios/archive/` directory and an App Store app bundle (.ipa file) in `build/ios/ipa`.

+Further insights regarding Push:
+It happened not only once, that Push Notification on a submitted app store version just didn't work.
+After successful submit to Appstoreconnect, an email from the Apple informed about the following:
+`...Missing Push Notification Entitlement - Your app appears to register with the Apple Push Notification service, but the app signature's entitlements do not include the 'aps-environment' entitlement....`

+It turned out that a setting in the Xcode project file `(CODE_SIGNING_ALLOWED = NO)` caused this to happen.
+Therefore, make sure `CODE_SIGNING_ALLOWED = YES`.
+For some reason, the CI config (Fastfile) had it set to NO and thus produced a xcarchive that would not support push.
+Signing a resulting xcarchive from CI was missing the entitlements completely.
+This lead to the mentioned email above.

+So if you ever come accross such a problem again, make sure you have set CODE_SIGNING_ALLOWED to YES.

+Gitlab CI can be used to build a Release version.
+Take the resulting xcarchive and use Xcode to submit it to the App Store.

 ## WebApp
 1. Run `flutter build web` in the Terminal.
 2. Afterwards you can run